-The item "Deposits with Central Banks" includes deposits of a mandatory nature at the National Bank of Angola, which purpose is to meet legal requirements regarding liquidity requirements.
+The heading "Deposits with Central Banks" includes deposits of a mandatory nature at the National Bank of Angola, which purpose is to meet legal requirements regarding liquidity requirements.
 It is important to point out that they are non-interest bearing.

-As at 31 December 2019 and 2020, here below is a breakdown of the deposits with the Central Bank of Angola:
+As at 31 December 2020 and 2019, here below is a breakdown of the minimum reserves held in current accounts at the Central Bank of Angola: